top of page

 Some individuals may be developmentally delayed and they may thus enjoy toys meant for younger children.
 Different types of toys include 1) Sensory toys 2) Puzzles and Legos 3) Physical activity toys 4) Educational toys and 5) Books.

 Toys are the teaching tools for all children, and especially for kids on the autism spectrum.
 Learning toys are especially critical in early intervention where the right toys can make all the difference.
 Parents use toys to build relationships.
-Behaviorual therapists use toys to teach cause and effect, pretend play and other skills.
+Behavioural therapists use toys to teach cause and effect, pretend play and other skills.
 Speech therapists use toys to evoke communication, learn language and play skills.
 Occupational therapists use them to develop fine motor, gross motor or social skills.

 For kids, sensory toys are just plain fun!
 The best toys for children on the autism spectrum are the ones that motivate kids to engage.